solvcon/solvcon/doc/source/concept.rst

 Hierarchical Structure
 ======================

-The following list roughly demonstrates the structure of Solvcon_:
+The following list roughly demonstrates the structure of SOLVCON_:

 * :mod:`solvcon` -- The top-level namespace.